"Macroeconomic effectiveness of non-standard monetary policy and early exit. A model-based evaluation"

 First version: July 2016.

-This paper evaluates the macroeconomic effects of the Eurosystem's expanded Asset Purchase Programme (APP) under alternative strategies as regards (i) the unwinding of asset positions accumulated under the APP and (ii) communication of current and future paths of the policy rate (forward guidance).
-To this purpose, we simulate a New Keynesian model of the euro area.
+This paper evaluates the macroeconomic effects of the Eurosystem's expanded asset purchase programme (APP) under alternative assumptions about (i) unwinding the asset positions accumulated under the APP and (ii) current and future paths of the policy rate (forward guidance).
+To this purpose, we simulate a New Keynesian model of the euro area (EA).
 Our results are as follows.
-First, as the monetary authority brings forward the selling of long-term sovereign bonds, the stimulus from the APP on inflation and economic activity is correspondingly reduced.
-In particular, if the bonds are sold immediately after purchases end, the impact on inflation is negligible.
-Second, if the monetary authority communicates that it will hold the policy rate constant for one year instead of two, the APP is less effective, and the inflation increase is halved.
-Third, the subdued impact of the APP associated with an early exit from the programme delays the return to a standard monetary policy regime.
+First, if the monetary authority brings forward the unwinding of its long-term sovereign bond holdings, the stimulus from the APP on inflation and economic activity is correspondingly reduced.
+Second, if the monetary authority communicates that the policy rate will be held constant for 1 year instead of 2, the APP would be less effective and the increase in inflation would be halved.
+Third, an early exit from bond holding subdues the impact of the APP, delaying the normalization of monetary policy conditions after a negative EA-wide demand shock.

 DSGE models, open-economy macroeconomics, non-standard monetary policy, zero lower bound.